conradlyn/MSI-B360M-Mortar_Big-Sur_Hackintosh_OC/README.md

 - SSD: Intel NVME 256GB
 - Wifi + Bluetooth: BCM943602CS

 Another SSD (Samsung 860 Evo) is installed for Windows 10.
 OC set to boot macOS as default.
-Function key F11 to boot Windows 10 from the Samsung SSD.
+I use function key F11 to boot Windows 10 from the Samsung SSD.
+Windows 10 also can be booted directly from OC (tested).

 ## Caveat